 Corresponding variables in the Opioid Prescriptions Shipments dataset：

-Year: Unclear…
+Year: TRANSACTION_DATE

-State: Use REPORTER_STATE and BUYER_STATE.
+State: Use BUYER_STATE.
 The sample non-policy-change states are not decided yet, still have to look at the data and check the trends.

 County: Use REPORTER_COUNTY and BUYER_COUNTY.
 The sample policy-change and non-policy-change counties are both not decided yet.
 We still have to look at the data and choose the most representative policy-change counties.
 We also have to look at the trends to choose the sample non-policy-change counties.

-Shipments_County: Have to filter out the observations for all the counties we need.
+Shipments_County: Use QUANTITY and UNIT to calculate the total of amount of shipments.
+Have to filter out the observations for all the counties we need.
 Then sum up the number of filtered observations by county and by year.

 Shipments_State: Similar to above